Rahul-Khanna/danny/readme.md

 **danny** also does most of its core tasks in a **parallelized fashion** using Python's `multiprocessing` library.
 This means **porting this code over to any Map-Reduce framework shouldn't be too hard**.
 This also means **danny** can scale horizontally, which is great given the current shift towards cloud computing.

 **danny** can either act as your **full ETL pipeline** for figuring out nearest neighbors **or** just a **useful tool to get quick neighbor information about certain users**.
-Further all the stages of **danny** can be completely used independently of the others, making the pipeline mode very flexible for others to drop in pieces they want to control... so if you're just interested in creating count dictionaries in a parallelized fashion, **danny** has you covered!
+Further, all the stages of **danny** can be completely used independently of the others, making the pipeline mode very flexible for others to drop in pieces they want to control... so if you're just interested in creating count dictionaries in a parallelized fashion, **danny** has you covered!

 **Finally** I will be referring to a particular bipartite graph further down, here is what this graph is.
 You can look at the logs being passed in as the connections in a bipartite graph G(U, V, E), where:
 * U = {set of all user vertices}